Zurich Video Tags

 2012 - 2014Participatory project, videos in location-based app.
 Unfinished.

-A moving, living map of Zurich was created from many personal videos.
+A participatory art project by and for Zurich residents.
+A moving, living map of Zurich was created from personal videos.
 Zürich Video Tags was a ‘virtual treasure hunt’ that invited smartphone users to

 • find small personal and site-specific works of art